Checkmarx/JS-SCP/src/output-encoding/cross-site-scripting.md

-Cross Side Scripting
+Cross Site Scripting
 ====================

-Cross side scripting are one of the most prevalent attacks involving web applications and javascript.
+Cross site scripting (aka XSS) are one of the most prevalent attacks involving web applications and JavaScript.
 Still ranking as the number 1 in the [2017's OWASP Top 10][1].

-The attack consists in injecting malicious javascript code in the website.
-There are three types of XSS attacks - `Reflected`, `Persistent` and `DOM` based.
+The attack consists in executing malicious JavaScript code in the browser of a victim.
+There are three types of XSS attacks - `Reflected`, `Stored` and `DOM` based.
-All are based on javascript injection but but differ in a few aspects.
+All are based on JavaScript injection but but differ in a few aspects.

 In this article we will explore the various types of XSS, as well as provide vulnerable and secure code for each case.